 This course provides experience with the practices and tools for observation, documentation, and assessment of young children from birth through age eight.
 Discussion will include the use of results of assessment for planning continued developmental and learning experiences, as well as for appropriate classroom management and guidance strategies.
-Field experience is required.
+This course requires five (5) hours of field experience.
 Prerequisites: EC212 and EN112.